 The biennial ACE Awards were set up in 2003 to draw attention to standards in religious art and design.
-At the outset the awards commended only Christian works but since 2005 the criteria have included all faiths.
-Although the parameters for each faith have their own limits and constraints, the consistent factors of high aesthetic sense as well as sound theological interpretation are applied to each award and by each judging panel.
+They are open to all faiths.
+Although the parameters for each faith have their own limits and constraints, the consistent factors of high aesthetic sense as well as sound theological interpretation are applied to each award by an independent judging panel.

 ACE Awards Trophies